 RESTRICTION ON INTERESTED PERSONS AS DIRECTORS.
 In accordance with the California Corporations Code, no more than 49 percent of the persons serving on the board of directors may be interested persons (as defined in this Section 3).
 An “interested person” is (a) any person compensated by the corporation for services rendered to it within the previous 12 months, whether as a full- or part-time employee, independent contractor, or otherwise, excluding any reasonable compensation, if any, paid to a director as director; or (b) any brother, sister, ancestor, descendant, spouse, brother-in-law, sister- in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law of any such person.
 Spouses of staff are ineligible to serve as a member of the board of directors to avoid any conflicts of interest under Government Code section 1090.
 The board of directors and designated staff members are required to follow the recusal processes identified in the Government Code sections 1091 and 1091.5, and the Political Reform Act (Government Code sections 87100, et seq.).

 TERM OF OFFICE; EVENTS CAUSING VACANCIES ON BOARD.
-Each director shall hold office for one (1) year, which terms shall be staggered.
+Each director shall hold office for two (2) year terms unless the board of directors approves a one (1) year term for purposes of staggering.
+To provide for staggering, the directors shall be divided into separate classes with each class serving an overlapping term such that not all board of directors are up for election at any given time.
 A director may serve multiple terms of service.
 A vacancy or vacancies on the board of directors shall occur in the event of (a) the death, resignation, or removal of any director; (b) the declaration by resolution of the board of directors of a vacancy in the office of a director who has been convicted of a felony, declared of unsound mind by a court order, or found by final order or judgment of any court to have breached a duty under the Law, Chapter 2, Article 3; and (c) the increase of the authorized number of directors.

 DIRECTOR SELECTION.
 New directors shall be selected in the sole discretion of the majority of the board at the time of selection.
 The board will endeavor to advertise any director vacancies on its website and to the school community.
 Current board members may also recommend potential new directors to the board.
 The board will accept applications to fill available vacancies.
 The board is not obligated to select any applicant if, in the board's sole discretion, it does not believe the applicant possesses the requisite skills, availability, demeanor, etc., suitable for the director position even if that means the position will remain vacant.
-At least one member of the board of directors will be a community member or a parent of Feather River Charter School student.
+At least one member of the board of directors will be a community member or a parent of Feather River Charter School (“School”) student.

 RESIGNATION OF DIRECTORS.
 Except as provided below, any director may resign by giving written notice to the chairman of the board, if any, or to the president, or the secretary, or to the board of directors.
 The resignation shall be effective when the notice is given unless the notice specifies a later time for the resignation to become effective.
 If a director’s resignation is effective at a later time, the board may designate a successor to take office as of the date when the resignation becomes effective.
 Except upon notice to the Attorney General of California, no director may resign if the corporation would then be left without a duly elected director or directors in charge of its affairs.